 GDPR

-The General Data Protection Regulation (GDPR) is a European regulation to harmonize the rules within the EU for handling personal data of private companies or public organizations.
+The General Data Protection Regulation (GDPR) is a European regulation that standardizes regulations within the EU for handling personal data of private companies or public organizations.
 The GDPR also extends this EU data protection regulation law to all foreign companies processing data of EU residents.
-The GDPR compliance is self-evident for OpenProject.
+OpenProject is naturally committed to GDPR compliance.

-As a firm believer in open-source, OpenProject is invested heavily in the freedom of users.
+As a firm believer in open source, OpenProject is deeply invested in the freedom of users.
 This encompasses the software freedoms granted by the GPLv3 and employed by OpenProject and naturally extends to the rights and freedoms granted by the General Data Protection Regulation (GDPR).
-In the same transparent fashion that we develop our software, we are committed to transparency regarding data privacy protection of our users.
+In the same transparent fashion that we develop our software, we are committed to transparency and protecting our users’ data privacy.

 Hosting infrastructure